Herbert Woodfield Paul1

 Anthony Durant Gibbs, 5th Baron Aldenham was born on 18 May 1922.1 He was the son of Walter Durant Gibbs, 4th Baron Aldenham and Beatrix Elinor Paul.1 He married Mary Elizabeth Tyser, daughter of Walter Parkyns Tyser and Jessie Woodriffe Berkeley Quill, on 16 July 1947.1 He died on 25 January 1986 at age 63.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Lieutenant in the service of the Royal Naval Volunteer Reserve.2 He fought in the Second World War.2 He succeeded to the title of 5th Baron Aldenham, of Aldenham, Hertfordshire [U.K., 1896] on 30 May 1969.1 He succeeded to the title of 3rd Baron Hunsdon of Hunsdon, of Briggens, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Lieutenant in the Royal Naval Volunteer Reserve.2 He fought in the Second World War.2 He succeeded as the 5th Baron Aldenham, of Aldenham, Hertfordshire [U.K., 1896] on 30 May 1969.1 He succeeded as the 3rd Baron Hunsdon of Hunsdon, of Briggens, co.
 Hertford [U.K., 1923] on 30 May 1969.
 He became a Master of the Merchant Taylor's Company in 1977.2

 Children of Anthony Durant Gibbs, 5th Baron Aldenham and Mary Elizabeth Tyser